-912 Overpowering gray.
+- 912 Overpowering gray.
 Non-spec colour to delineate a path within a wide underpass area such as occurs under bridges over a riverbank area - an unauthorised Michael technique.
 Above everything except course markings, use with discretion.
-Normally same as the canopy gray ie 20%

-- 902 Black for MTBO symbols and text.
+Normally same as the canopy gray ie 20%.
+Should be obsoleted by ISSprOM2019-2 but leave in just in case. - 902 Black for MTBO symbols and text.
 This alternative black lets all the other black symbols be reduced for MTBO with a couple of clicks (ie change Black 2 to 70%) while retaining THESE symbols at full strength. - 908 Red road infill.
 An elegant (although bad for colour-impaired eyesight) way of showing OOB major roads is to use a red infill.
 Have sometimes used red circles too, eg special controls in score events.
 Placed just below black. - 916 Dark blue for artwork.
 100/100/0/25.
 Have sometimes used blue circles too, eg special controls in score events.
 Placed just below lower purple for course planning. - 944 Brown 50% for stairs (for legibility reasons as for paths).
 Placed next to Brown 30% for stairs fairly high up.
 I think these special stair browns are a shortcut to hide contours passing under stairs without having to cut them. - 15 Brown.
 We bump up the magenta and black percentages by one third to ensure contours don't get lost.
 The shades of brown for paving are left as they are. - 942 Upper yellow for grass paths eg cemeteries.
 This is 25% more of all components.
 Placed with the street infill as it needs to overpower sidelines at junctions in the same way. - 14 and 16 blue.
 We add 30% magenta to the pure cyan.
 We think this is the way it used to be anyway gives water features more visibility.
-17 blue 70% is given 10% magenta to bridge the gap down to blue 30% which is left unchanged. - 932 Orange for smooth MTBO.
-The MTBO spec has this experimental colour in an appendix for ridable off-track land; update of this spec has been talked about for years.
-Its not in the NZ MTBO Mapping Conventions and too powerful for large areas.
-Stands out well so may be good for small patches.
+17 blue 70% and 3 blue 30% magenta added in proportion. - 932 Orange for smooth MTBO.
+The new MTBO spec has this bilious colour for ridable offtrack land.
+NZ doesn't like it, here just in case it finds a use.
 Placed above colour 32 100% Yellow. - 33 Yellow 75% from ISOM for large areas - 935 Yellow 37.5% to be used for pale yellow (rough open etc) when the full yellow is toned down by a quarter for largely open maps.
 Appears to be an oversight in the spec, and OCAD has resisted a request to provide it.
 Placed just below colour 34 50% yellow. - 939 Lower brown 50%.
 This is the one used for paving that shows distinctive trees properly.
 Have put it with Lower brown 30%. - 924 Lazy Olive Green.
 Version of the OOB olive (colour 24) placed at the very bottom of the colour order enables whole suburbs or farms etc to be coloured in, with passable features progressively drawn on top as required. - 930 Lazy Gray.
 OHV's traditional "not mapped" colour has served us well for years.
 30% black.
 May be able to abandon it in favour of Lazy Olive.
 Bottom of the colour order.